LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 ## Using the Python interface in Anaconda

 It remains one final step.
-This step is about moving the `.dll` to the appropriate directory within Anaconda, in particular within the directories
+This step is about moving the `.dll` files to the appropriate directory within Anaconda, in particular within the directories

 	(1) C:/Users/%Username/anaconda3/Lib/site-packages/lal
 	(2) C:/Users/%Username/anaconda3/Lib/site-packages/laldebug